 Set your oven to a high cooking temperature to achieve optimal caramelization.
 In general, anywhere between 400ºF and 500ºF is considered a roasting temperature.

 If you want to roast an assortment of vegetables at the same time, select ones that are similar and will cook in the same amount of time.
-Potatoes and carrots are both root vegetables that roast in about the same amount of time.

 Skip Pan Liners

 For best caramelization and browning, place the oil-coated vegetables directly onto the pan.
 Although parchment paper, silicone mats, and foil make clean-up easier (we get it!), your vegetables won’t be quite as crisp and delicious.

 Traditional Sheet Pan